aws-samples/aws-draco/README.md

 Your DR account must have the snapshot limit set so that all the desired snapshots can be retained.
 The default limit is 50.
 If this limit is exceeded DRACO cannot function and will log an ERROR message to CloudWatch logs.

-Copying unencrypted RDS cluster snapshots with encryption is not supported, so these will be copied across and stored as-is.

 # Installation